jundalisay/superb/content/en/research/socrates/parmenides/chapter-4.md

-+++
+---
-title= "The Whole"
+title: "The Whole"
-heading= "Chapter 4"
+heading: "Chapter 4"
-date= 2021-12-28
+date: 2015-09-24
-image= "/covers/parmenides.jpg"
+image: "/covers/parmenides.jpg"
-# date= 2021-12-28
+description: "The Whole is the One when taken as Existing or being perceived by those inside It, as the Others"
-description= "The Whole is the One when taken as Existing or being perceived by those inside It, as the Others" linkb= "/research/socrates/parmenides/chapter-3" linkbtext= "Chapter 3" linkf= "/research/socrates/parmenides/chapter-5" linkftext= "Chapter 5" icon = "/icons/soc.png"
+icon: "/icons/soc.png"
-+++
+---

 ## The Whole (Brahma)